tgarzagut/CARLA/README.md

 # CARLA
-Working on manual control with logitech G920
+Collection of tests and files for working on manual control with logitech G920

 ### So far
 - No longer using Logidrivepy for Logitech controllers
     - Logidrivepy is a better approach for mirroring autonomous driving in the controls
 - Fully working steer and throttle, break and gear work but could use work on the realism
+- Used pygame to integrate the controls

 ### To-Do
 - Fix up brakes to be less sensitive